 The luxurious-looking flowers come in a range of white, from stark to cream to nearly yellow, depending on the cultivar.
 They prefer acidic soil but aren’t too fussy about its density as long as you ensure good drainage.

-7. Golden Dew Drop
+7. Golden Dew Drop (Duranta erecta)

 Best of all, it blooms all year round in Zones 9 to 11.